Update for Parents:

 · Please ignore our standard drop off and pick up times for now – we will put these back in place when we are able to

-Both classes in the year groups will use the playground at play time.
-However, there will a taped line down the centre so that pupils from both classes do not mix.
+Two year groups will use the playground at play time.
+However, there will orange cones down the centre so that pupils from both classes do not mix.

 Those pupils that are in Reception will use the Reception Garden in their classes of 30 separately.
 This is because the Reception Garden is much smaller.